 Sponsored by the Council on Foreign Relations

-The duration of the fellowship is twelve months, beginning in September.
-The program awards a stipend of $110,000 for junior faculty and $80,000 for postdoctoral fellows.
-Fellows are considered independent contractors rather than employees of CFR, and are not eligible for employment benefits, including health insurance.
+The fellowship begins in September 2023 and runs for twelve months.
+The program awards a stipend of $96,000 for postdoctoral fellows and $132,000 for junior faculty.
+Fellows are independent contractors rather than employees of CFR, and are not eligible for employment benefits, including health insurance.

-Not ready to apply this year?
+Not ready to apply now?
 Bookmark the CFR Stanton Nuclear Security Fellowship to your ProFellow account.